blairw/ecis2024-litreviewtools-workshop/README.md

 - 📚 Join the conversation about literature review best practices, approaches, and techniques in general.
 - 💬 Participate in the conversation that will inform our future development of these tools.
 - 🙏 Opportunities for collaboration: if you are also interested in working towards tools that assist with literature review in IS.

+## How can I sign up for the workshop?

+TBC

 ## How can I find out more about the three tools?